greendormer/enviroplus-monitor/config_readme.md

 # Config File Description
-The config.json file is used to set the Enviro Monitor’s configuration.
+The [config.json](config.json) file is used to set the Enviro Monitor’s configuration.

-The suggested default configuaration values for a Traffic Monitor (TM) deployment are indicated.
+Traffic Monitor (TM) suggested default configuaration values for a deployment are indicated in the "TM config" column.
 You may need to change these based on your deployment.

 | Key | TM config | Description |
 | ------------- | ------------- | ------------- |